 Eisrebe

-After decades of production, these vines were removed after the 2023 harvest.
-However the story doesn’t quite end there; the Scheurebe grapes from 2023 were sold to winemakers Scott Schultz of Jolie-Ladie Winery and Steve Matthiasson of Matthiasson wines, who both made a dry one-off wine from their 50/50 share of the grapes.
+After decades of production, the Scheurebe vines used to make their Delice were removed after the 2023 harvest, however Joseph Phelps continues to produce a dry bottling of Scheurebe.
+The story doesn’t quite end there; the Scheurebe grapes from 2023 were sold to winemakers Scott Schultz of Jolie-Ladie Winery and Steve Matthiasson of Matthiasson wines, who both made a dry one-off wine from their 50/50 share of the grapes.

 The 2018 Joseph Phelps Delice Scheurebe (100% varietal) is deep gold in color; the bouquet offers aromas of honey, ripe pear, apple and mango.
 One immediately notices the significant richness and sheer amount of flavor on the entry and then across the palate including apricot, peach, nectarine and freshly pressed apple.
 This wine offers ripe and rich flavors; on their own they would be perhaps linear, but these are complemented nicely with a brightness of acidity which keeps the palate lively and fresh.
 The finish is supple, long and intense.
 This wine is only 8% alcohol so one can drink more of this beautiful nectar without getting too tipsy.